2.6 C

 – Wearable Sensors: Wearable sensors such as accelerometers, gyroscopes, and EMG sensors can provide real-time data on the movements, muscle activity, and vital signs of the users.

-See also Revolutionizing Oral Health: The Impact of AI in Dentistry
+See also The Synergy of AI and Virtual/Augmented Reality: A Game-Changer in Tech

 – Virtual Reality: Virtual reality can provide immersive and engaging environments for cognitive training, pain management, and emotional wellbeing.